Cinema

 CINE 376 Cinema Department Internship (Unit: 1)

-Prerequisites: Upper-division Cinema majors; consent of the instructor required.
+Prerequisites: Upper-division Cinema majors; permission of the instructor required.
 Apply at the Cinema Department office.

 CINE 412 Sound Production for Cinema (Units: 3)